-Sports Vault: Thirty years ago, scouts converged on the Tri-State to watch a Moeller teen play ball
+From The Vault: Three decades ago, scouts converged on Tri-State to watch Moeller teen play ball

 Ken Griffey Jr. would soon go No. 1 in the draft